nocommentlab/Hedera/README.md

 #### > **File sub-property**

-The **file** sub-property allows to search an IoC based on file indicator.
+The **file** sub-property allows searching an IoC based on the file indicator.

 ```yaml
 # Checks if a file exists in non-recursive mode